 What other items?

-Second, don’t do the deal if you are uncomfortable.
-If someone is pressuring you to do the deal and do it NOW they are hiding something from you.
-It’s your money, walk from the deal.
+Second, do not do the deal if you are uncomfortable.
+If someone is pressuring you to do the deal and do it NOW, they are hiding something from you.
+It is your money, walk from the deal.

 Third, keep emotions out of the deal.
 Stick to the facts and terms, don’t let the emotional cry’s of others effect your judgment.
-Remember, it’s their problem not yours and don’t let them cry on your shoulder.
+Remember, it is their problem not yours and do not let them cry on your shoulder.

 The Process of Investing